klippa-app/ngx-enhancy-forms/projects/klippa/ngx-enhancy-forms/README.md

 # NgxEnhancyForms

-Enhancy Forms is the forms framework used for klippa frontend applications.
+Enhancy Forms is the forms framework used for Klippa frontend applications.

 Known Issues:
 - ngx-date-fns-adapter is not compatible with Angular 12.
 The date picker can be used, but cannot be internationalised.